Ceilings of the Natural History Museum, London

 The ceiling of the Central Hall consists of six rows of painted panels, three on each side of the roof's apex.
 Above the landing at the southern end of the building, the ceiling is divided into nine-panel blocks.
 The uppermost three panels in each block consist of what Waterhouse termed "archaic" panels, depicting stylised plants on a green background.
 Each of the lower six panels in each block depicts a plant considered of particular significance to the British Empire, against a pale background.
 Above the remainder of the Central Hall the archaic panels remain in the same style, but each set of six lower panels depicts a single plant, spreading across the six panels and against the same pale background; these represent plants considered of particular significance either to visitors, or to the history of the museum.
 The ceiling of the smaller North Hall comprises just four rows of panels.
 The two uppermost rows are of a simple design of heraldic symbols of the then constituent countries of the United Kingdom; each panel in the lower two rows depicts a different plant found in Britain or Ireland, in keeping with the room's intended purpose as a display of British natural history.

 As the ceilings were built cheaply, they are extremely fragile and require regular repair.
 They underwent significant conservation work in 1924, 1975 and 2016.
-The restoration in 2016 coincided with the removal of "Dippy", a cast of a Diplodocus skeleton which had previously stood in the Central Hall, and the installation of the skeleton of a blue whale suspended from the ceiling.
+The restoration in 2016 coincided with the removal of "Dippy", a cast of a Diplodocus skeleton which had previously stood in the Central Hall, and the installation of Hope, a skeleton of a blue whale suspended from the ceiling.